uspki/policies/certificate-policy.md

 **Certificate Revocation List**: A regularly updated time-stamped list of revoked Certificates that is created and digitally signed by the CA that issued the Certificates.

-**Certificate System**: A system used by a CA to process, approve issuance of, or store certificates or certificate status information, including the database, database server, and storage.
+**Certificate System**: The system used by a CA in providing identity verification, registration and enrollment, certificate approval, issuance, validity status, support, and other PKI related services.

 **Certificate System Component**: A individual element of a larger Certificate System used to process, approve issuance of, or store certificates or certificate status information.
-This includes the database, database server, storage devices, certificate hosting services, registration authority systems, and any other element used in certficate management.
+This includes the database, database server, storage devices, certificate hosting services, registration authority systems, and any other element used in certificate management.

 **Certification Authority**: An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
 The term applies equally to both Roots CAs and Subordinate CAs.